 More and more people are needing CPR training every year.
 As sudden cardiac arrest is on the rise, more state regulations are requiring people to be trained.
 Because of this, we need more CPR Instructors!

-If you’re looking to become a CPR instructor and want to understand all the costs involved, we will break it down for you below.
+If you’re looking to become a CPR instructor and want to understand all the costs involved, we will break it down for you here.
 If you’d like to check out a video on the topic see our video ‘How Much Money to Start a CPR Business.’

 What is a CPR Instructor?

 CPR instructors are a valuable resource to our communities.
 If you are passionate about educating others and saving lives, you may be the perfect candidate to become a CPR instructor.
-CPR instructors are people that are certified through a credentialed organization, such as the American Heart Association, to teach CPR and Basic Life Support.
+CPR instructors are people that are certified through a credentialed organization, such as the American Heart Association, to teach CPR or Basic Life Support.
 CPR instructors may teach CPR to people in the healthcare field or also lay responders that work in places such as daycares, schools, or manufacturing settings.

-How do I become a CPR Instructor?
+How Do I Become a CPR Instructor?

 CPR Instructor course prices vary depending on the location and Training Center you go through.
 Costs you can expect include:

-- Initial Provider Course: $75-$150
+- CPR Provider Certification: $75-$150

 - Instructor hands-on/classroom course: $250-$600 (varies by location)